Think Like Your Customer: 8 Cognitive Biases Every CEO Should Know

 Bias: The first number or concept we encounter shapes how we evaluate everything after.

-Marketing Application: Start with a high reference point, then show value relative to it.
-List premium products first so standard options feel like a deal or use comparative pricing tables.
+Marketing Application: Start with a high reference point, then show value relative to the price.
+List premium products first so standard options feel like a deal, or use comparative pricing tables.

 Examples: